decentropy/lnbits-flask/README.md

 This is a barebones flask web application that accepts lightning payments and withdrawals.

-Customize to enable lightning payments and refunds in your web application.

-lnbits.py wraps calls to LNBits API, configured in flaskapp.py:
+It wraps calls to an LNBits wallet, configured in flaskapp.py:
 ```
  lnbits_kwargs = {
   "host": "http://YOUR LN NODE TOR ADDRESS.onion",